-In 2009, President Obama and then Russian President Medvedev declared in London that they would work for a total elimination of nuclear weapons.
+In 2009, President Obama and former Russian President Medvedev declared in London that they would work for a total elimination of nuclear weapons.
 Today, there is no trace of such negotiations.
-Rather, several states -- notably the United States and Russia -- keep reminding the world of their arsenals.
-At the forthcoming 2020 review conference of the NPT, nuclear weapon states parties will no doubt argue that a step by step approach is the only practical way to disarmament.
-Non-nuclear weapon states will remind us that step by step action has been urged for 50 years with meagre results.
-Now it is practiced -- backward.
+Rather, several states-notably the USA and Russia-keep reminding the world of their arsenals.
+At the forthcoming 2020 review conference of the Non-Proliferation Treaty, nuclear weapon states parties will no doubt argue that a step-by-step approach is the only practical way to disarmament.
+Non-nuclear weapon states will remind us that step-by-step action has been urged for 50 years with meagre results.
+Now it is practiced-backward.
 The stocks of nuclear weapons still suffice to end human civilization in a quick suicide, while we have added the risk of a slow suicide through global warming.

-Some claim that the nuclear weapons have helped to prevent armed confrontations.
-They point to the Cuban crisis in 1962, when the fear of a nuclear exchange made the US and the Soviet Union shy away from war and agree to a diplomatic solution.
+Some claim that nuclear weapons have helped to prevent armed confrontations.
+They point to the 1962 Cuban Missile Crisis, when the fear of a nuclear exchange made the USA and the Soviet Union shy away from war and agree to a diplomatic solution.
 Others remind us that on a number of occasions misunderstandings and mistakes nearly caused nuclear exchanges and that only luck saved the world.

-Last year, frustration among non nuclear states and civic society led to the negotiation of a Treaty comprehensively prohibiting possession and use of nuclear weapons.
-As none of the states possessing nuclear weapons will adhere to the treaty it will not lead to nuclear disarmament.
+Last year, frustration among non-nuclear states and civic society led to the negotiation of a treaty comprehensively prohibiting possession and use of nuclear weapons.
+As none of the states possessing nuclear weapons will adhere to the treaty, it will not lead to nuclear disarmament.
 Indeed, some of them are so opposed to the treaty that they seek actively to dissuade other states from joining.
 I shall not enter the rather technical discussion.
 Only suggest that the main political aim of the treaty perhaps is not the unrealistic one to achieve nuclear disarmament, but rather to further delegitimize nuclear weapons and thereby add restraints to their use and strengthen a nascent general norm against use.

-Which are the restraints?
-MAD
+What are the restraints?